 Now that we’ve got your basic positioning down, let’s look even more closely at fine-tuning your workspace for musculoskeletal health and reducing migraine at work.

 - Computer screen filter.
 Staring into the glare of a bright screen for long periods of time creates eye strain and headache.
-Reduce that harsh lighting with an anti-glare filter for your screen, or a screen cover that reduces the wavelength known as blue light.
+Reduce that harsh lighting with an anti-glare filter for your screen.
+Or try a screen cover that reduces the wavelength known as blue light.
 Some computer monitors also offer a low blue light setting.

 - Computer mouse.
 Your mouse should be on the same surface as your keyboard and within easy reach.
 If you can, adjust its sensitivity so you can use a light touch.
 Think about learning some keyboard shortcuts to reduce use of your mouse.